-Invoice(s) will be paid only after approval by the Superintendent's designee and Agency Financial Services, OSPI.
-The invoice shall include an original signature, the contract number, and document to the Superintendent's designee's satisfaction a description of the work performed and payment requested.
-Within approximately thirty (30) working days of the Superintendent's designee receiving and approving the invoice, payment will be mailed or electronically transferred to the Contractor by Agency Financial Services, OSPI.
+Invoices will be paid only after approval by the OSPI Contract Manager and Agency Financial Services, OSPI.
+The invoice shall include an original signature, the contract number, and document to the OSPI Contract Manager's satisfaction a description of the work performed and payment requested.
+Within approximately thirty (30) working days of the OSPI Contract Manager receiving and approving the invoice, payment will be mailed or electronically transferred to the Contractor by Agency Financial Services, OSPI.

-C. Final payment shall be made after acceptance by the Superintendent's Contract Manager or Designee if received by the Superintendent within ninety (90) days after the contract expiration date, unless negotiated with the Contract Manager or Designee and the Fiscal Budget Analyst.
+C. Final payment shall be made after acceptance by the OSPI Contract Manager if received by the Superintendent within ninety (90) days after the contract expiration date, unless negotiated with the OSPI Contract Manager or Designee and the Fiscal Budget Analyst.